 HOW DIETARY GUIDELINES NEED TO CHANGE

 The answer is that in many cases, the Guidelines have been shown to be based on weak science, and the government’s evidence reviews have failed to comprehensively or systematically consider the best and most current science.
 This is to say: our nutrition policy is not evidence-based.
-The Guidelines are not giving people the right advice about how to eat to prevent obesity, diabetes, heart disease, Alzheimers, or cancer.
+The Guidelines are not giving people the right advice about how to eat best to prevent obesity, diabetes, heart disease, or Alzheimers.

-- Nutrition education in schools nation-wide;
+- K-12 nutrition education in schools throughout the nation;

 The need for change is great….

 - →Undertake a communications campaign to let Americans know that the low-fat diet is no longer officially recommended.

 Since 2015, the DGAs have quietly dropped previous limits on total fat, acknowledging that a low-fat diet is “associated with dyslipidemia”—meaning heart disease.
 Yet the government has yet to announce this important change to the public.